 To satisfy the examination requirement, you are required to take the ACT Assessment plus Writing OR the SAT Reasoning Test.
 You must complete the exams no later than December of your senior year of high school; official scores must be received by the end of January.

 - ACT Assessment plus Writing : Only the composite ACT score is used.
 If you take both the SAT Reasoning Test and the ACT Assessment, we will convert your ACT score and SAT Reasoning score to equivalent UC scores and use the test that gives you the higher score.
-You can convert your scores using the online calculator.
+You can convert your scores using the online UC admissions calculator.

 - SAT Reasoning Test: If you take the SAT Reasoning Test more than once, we use only your highest overall score (combined reading, math and writing scores) from the same test sitting.

 - SAT Subject Tests: SAT Subject Tests are not required, and UC Davis will consider SAT Subject Tests only if they benefit the applicant.

-- Advanced Examination: Include scores for any Advanced Placement (AP)—see page 116 of our General Catalog for the most up-to-date AP exam chart—or International Baccalaureate (IB) exams on your UC application, as well as any exams you plan to take during your senior year.
+- Advanced Examination: Include scores for any Advanced Placement (AP) or International Baccalaureate (IB) exams on your UC application, as well as any exams you plan to take during your senior year.
 We do not consider AP or IB exams in our Comprehensive Review of your application.
 However, if you score a 3, 4 or 5 on certain AP tests and are admitted, you may receive credit toward your undergraduate degree.
 If you earn the IB diploma with a score of 30 or higher, you will receive 30 quarter (20 semester) units of credit toward an undergraduate degree.
 See the AP chart in the UC Davis General Catalog for information on earning Advanced Placement credit.